Skip to Content

 Additions:

-• Parmesan Cheese (sprinkled on top as a finish)
+• Parmesan Cheese (grated and sprinkled on top as a finish)

 • Tomatoes: many recipes for this stew use 1-2 cans of diced tomatoes.
 If you want to increase the tomato flavor, add some sun-dried tomatoes also.
 I like to keep it lighter and creamier, but tomatoes are a popular addition.